Cultural Anthropology and Development Sociology (MSc)

 Develop your personal research project

-Do you feel engaged with a particular group of people or society?
-Do you have a socially relevant question in mind which you want to explore?
-The Master’s programme in Cultural Anthropology and Development Sociology enables you to develop a research on a topic of personal preference.
+Each of the specialisations within the Master’s programme in Cultural Anthropology and Development Sociology enables you to develop a research on a topic of personal preference.
 Possible topics vary from the fate of LGBT refugees to initiatives of global sustainable tourism, from water management in African gold mines to digitalisation of heritage in Holland, from kickboxing Muslimas to storytelling in the Caribbean.

 Impressions of the field